interactive-intelligence/intro-neuro-ai/schedule.md

 ### Assignment

+- Complete Unit 6 in the megadoc (synthesis questions included)
-- Complete Task 1 from Intro to Movement in the megadoc
+- Complete Unit 7 synthesis questions in the megadoc (OPTIONAL)

 ### Summary Questions